coserotondo/node-red-contrib-grohe-blue/README.md

 - FlorianSW for developing the initial version in JAVA
 - J0EK3R for porting the original JAVA implementation to C#
 - faune for doing the great work in TypeScript.
 This made me port my code from axios to superagent.
-- windkh from which the code is based
+- windkh from whom the code is forked